 The Communications Department can invite a reporter to attend your meeting if deemed appropriate.
-Please advise the Director of Communications and Marketing in advance if you feel your meeting is of interest to the media.
+Please advise the Director of Communications and Marketing (preferably at least a week or two) in advance if you feel your meeting is of interest to the media.
 These arrangements must be channeled through the Communications Department.
-If you have any questions regarding the Association's internal or external communications, feel free to contact:
+If you have any questions regarding the Association’s internal or external communications, feel free to contact:

 When deemed appropriate by the Chancellors, Executive Director and Director of Communications and Marketing, the Communications Department issues statements to the media on timely and relevant topics.

 Sometimes statements are issued when a past Chancellor or notable member of the judiciary/legal community passes.
 That sort of communication typically is distributed when an individual held any of the following positions: